mestvn/PIC18F-Micrcontroller-Lab/README.md

 # PIC18F-Microcontroller-Lab
 ## ECE3101L: Introduction to Microcontrollers
-There was no recorded demo as this was done in Fall 2022, but here's a picture!
+There was no recorded demo as this was done in Fall 2022, but here's a gif!

 <img src="https://github.com/mestvn/PIC18F-Microcontroller-Lab/blob/main/FinalLab_gif.gif" width=50% height=50%/>